Plantar Fasciitis.

 The best and most effective treatment method is to correct the cause of the condition and that is custom foot orthotics.
 Orthotics corrects the faulty biomechanics of the foot and normalizes the arch of the foot.
 Foot orthotics has to be custom made in order to provide the best support, alignment and correction.
 By correcting the foot biomechanics, alignment and arch height the pressure from the plantar muscle will reduced tremendously, this will start the recovery action the foot requires and the mending and healing the injured muscle including the heel area where the tendon is under stress will take place.

 The best method of making the custom foot orthotics is 3D laser imaging scan, plaster molding and foam boxes.
-The chiropractor at Burrard Foot Orthotics Vancouver will do the necessary consultation, examination, gait scan analysis of the feet and a 3D laser imaging scan of the feet to be sent to the laboratory to be processed and the custom foot orthotics will be manufactured.
+At Burrard Custom Foot Orthotics we will do the necessary consultation, examination, gait scan analysis of the feet and a 3D laser imaging scan of the feet to be sent to the laboratory to be processed and the custom foot orthotics will be manufactured.

 The other supplementary activities that one can do to ease the plantar fasciitis pain and soreness is stretching and rolling the arch of the foot.
 Your chiropractor will show the proper exercise and stretches.